pledgeandgrow/damad-site/src/docs/steps-features.md

-# DAMAD Ascenseurs - Improvement Recommendations
+# DMD Ascenseur - Improvement Recommendations

-This document outlines potential improvements, enhancements, and optimizations for the DAMAD Ascenseurs website before and after launch.
+This document outlines potential improvements, enhancements, and optimizations for the DMD Ascenseur website before and after launch.

 ## Immediate Improvements (Pre-Launch)